K-shell ionization and characteristic x-ray radiation by high-energy electrons and positrons in oriented silicon crystals: Introduction

 The study of electrodynamic processes occurring during the motion of high-energy charged particles in oriented crystals is of particular interest.
-When a particle enters a crystal at a small angle with respect to a crystal axis or plane, its motion significantly differs from that in an amorphous medium or a non-oriented crystal.
+When a particle enters a crystal at a small angle~\footnote{ By small angles here we mean angles on the order of the critical angle for axial channeling \cite{Lindhardt1965}.
+For example, this angle is approximately 385 $\mu$rad for electrons or positrons with an energy of 1 GeV moving in a crystal near the $\langle100\rangle$ axis.
+At the same time, for electrons or positrons with an energy of 100 GeV, this angle is approximately 38.5 $\mu$rad, since it is inversely proportional to the square root of the particle energy.} with respect to a crystal axis or plane, its motion significantly differs from that in an amorphous medium or a non-oriented crystal.
 In particular, the particle can be captured in a potential well formed either by individual (for negatively charged particles) or by neighboring (for positively charged ones) atomic planes or strings, and move along these planes or strings, performing small-amplitude oscillations in the transverse direction.
 This regime of motion is known as channeling \cite{Lindhardt1965}.
 Peculiarities of particle motion in oriented crystals result in a significant modification of the properties of radiation (see, e.g., \cite{AkhiezerShulgaBook,BaierBook,Uggerhoj2005}) and atomic ionization produced by the particle.
 In particular, in \cite{Fich1976,Esbensen1977,Esbensen1978,Adejshvili1983,PapeMoller2001}, it was experimentally demonstrated that the probability distribution function of the ionization loss (Landau distribution \cite{Landau1944}) changes when the crystalline detector is oriented along a planar or axial direction relative to the incident particle beam.
 In \cite{TrofymenkoKyryllin2024,TrofymenkoKyryllin2025}, the evolution of this distribution with the change of the crystal orientation has been investigated using computer simulations.